European Traveler

 Walking around the island on the mudflats is popular but best done with a guide, as the fast and very dangerous tides of the bay have already been recorded in the Bayeux tapestry.
 Enquire from the tourist office about guides – the price can be as low as €5 per person — or book a tour in advance.

-No Luggage or Dogs in the Abbey
+No Luggage Storage Lockers or Dogs in the Abbey

 Bus Transportation to Mont St Michel

-Currently, there are no lockers or left-luggage facilities at Mont St Michel or the parking area.
-Only day-trip size backpacks are allowed inside the Abbey itself.
-Free luggage lockers are available at the tourist information center at the parking lots on the mainland.
-Dogs are allowed on the island but not in the abbey or the shuttle buses – kennels (€8) may be used during the opening hours of the information center.
+Dogs are allowed on Mont Saint Michel island but not in the abbey or on the free shuttle buses – kennels (€8) may be used during the opening hours of the information center.

 It is no longer possible to drive all the way to Mont St Michel.
 All visitors have to take the free shuttle bus or walk the last few kilometers via a bridge to the island.
 Plan on 45 minutes to an hour for the journey from the parking lot to the abbey entrance when selecting a time slot.